On choosing mixture components via non-local priors: Sensitivity to prior elicitation

-Regarding the bivariate Normal mixtures in Cases 5-8, the four top panels in Supplementary Figure \ref{supfig:synthetic_allmodels2} shows $E(k \mid \by)$ for $q=3$ and $P(\kappa < 4)=0.05$.
-The four bottom panels show the same results for $q=16.5$ (a value recommended in \cite{book_silvia} and \cite{robert4}, Chapter 10) and $P(\kappa < 4)=0.05$, showing again that the findings are fairly robust to mild deviations from our recommended prior setting.
+Regarding the bivariate Normal mixtures in Cases 5-8, the four bottom panels in Figure \ref{supfig:synthetic_allmodels} shows $E(k \mid \by)$ for $q=3$ and $P(\kappa < 4)=0.05$.
+The four bottom panels in Figure \ref{supfig:synthetic_allmodels2} show the same results for $q=16.5$ (a value recommended in \cite{book_silvia} and \cite{robert4}, Chapter 10) and $P(\kappa < 4)=0.05$, showing again that the findings are fairly robust to mild deviations from our recommended prior setting.

-Finally, to assess sensitivity to the prior elicitation of $g$, Supplementary Figure \ref{supfig:synthetic_truth2} shows the average posterior probability $P(\mathcal{M}_{k^*} \mid \by)$ for Cases 1-8 with $P(\kappa < 4)=0.1$ and $q$ set as in Figure \ref{supfig:synthetic_truth}.
+Finally, to assess sensitivity to the prior elicitation of $g$, Figure \ref{supfig:synthetic_truth2} shows the average posterior probability $P(\mathcal{M}_{k^*} \mid \by)$ for Cases 1-8 with $P(\kappa < 4)=0.1$ and $q$ set as in Figure \ref{supfig:synthetic_truth}.
 Although the results are largely similar to those in Figure \ref{supfig:synthetic_truth}, the benefits in parsimony enforcement are somewhat reduced in some situations ({\it e.g.} Case 5), indicating that $P(\kappa<4 \mid g,\mathcal{M}_{K})=0.05$ may be slightly preferable to 0.1 to achieve a better balance between parsimony and detection power.